Prepare to be Sickened by SiCKO

 Fortunately, a number of Web sites and blogs, and even competing filmmakers, are taking Moore and his fellow travelers to task for their misrepresentations, omissions, and obfuscations.
 To correct just two of the lies:

 One bottom line, so to speak, is particularly telling: Moore, who is obese, would most likely be denied a number of common health care procedures and treatments in one of his favored government-controlled socialist medicine systems, the U.K.'s National Health Service (NHS), because of his excessive weight.
-Recently, the cash-strapped NHS actually started limiting or prohibiting therapies for residents who are fat or who smoke cigarettes or drink alcohol.
+Recently, the cash-strapped NHS actually started limiting or prohibiting therapies for residents who are fat or who smoke cigarettes or drink alcohol.● Moore throws around a figure of “50 million uninsured Americans.”
+It's more accurate to report that the number of Americans who are uninsured cannot be verified.
+A significant percentage, however, can afford insurance but choose not to buy it.
+In addition, as many as one-third of the uninsured are eligible for Medicaid or other free government programs but fail to apply for them.
+And, ultimately, “uninsured” does not mean without access to care.

 Oh, but these are just details, after all, that would only get in the way of the misty-eyed collectivist party line.
 This past week, preaching to his chorus, Moore engaged in a first round of high gloss soft ball interviews and media appearances including on ABC TV's Good Morning America, Nightline, and The View, and he was the only sit down guest on David Letterman's CBS TV show on Friday June 15.